alwaysblank/photos.alwaysblank.dev/src/uses.md

     See the pattern?
     Like the another zoom lense I have more fun with this one, just because I like getting close to stuff without being...too close to it.
     Since this won't mount on any of my cameras except the P30t, it's been retired.

-## Develop

-For film, I just send it off to be developed.
-I recently got a film scanner to scan negatives with, but I haven't had the oportunity to try it out yet.

-For digital photography, (and eventually for scans) I've been using [darktable](https://www.darktable.org/), mostly because it's free and I don't want to pay for Lightroom for something that's currently just a light hobby.
-It's got plenty of...stuff I can do, but I have no idea what most of it does, or really how to get the most out of editing stuff in it anyway.